+Bond University’s Faculty of Law conducts an annual mooting competition involving student representatives from secondary schools around Australia.
 The National High School Mooting Competition is an event for Year 11 and 12 students to develop their advocacy skills in a competitive environment.
-Each year approximately 80 of Australia’s most prominent schools participate in an intense competition held over a fortnight.
+Approximately 80 of Australia’s most prominent schools participate in an intense competition held over a fortnight.

 The Mooting Toolkit is a resource centre which includes a series of videos to help moot teams prepare throughout the High School Mooting Competition.
 Bond Law students and academics have created the Toolkit to give you a look into the world of mooting.